danadalis/LEMH-Server/README.md

 ----------

 ### **MariaDB 10**
-We're using the latest version of MariaDB instead of MySQL, as the performance is great with WordPress.
+We're using MariaDB instead of MySQL, as the performance is great with WordPress.
+Unfortunately, MariaDB's support for Ubuntu 15.04 Vivid ended with version 10.1.12.
+This puts us in a bit of a tricky place currently, as many VPS providers aren't supporting 15.10, and also aren't currently running OpenVZ versions of Ubuntu 16.04.
 ##### **Add MariaDB Repo**
 ```
 sudo apt-key adv --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 0xcbcb082a1bb943db
-sudo add-apt-repository 'deb http://sfo1.mirrors.digitalocean.com/mariadb/repo/10.0/ubuntu vivid main'
+sudo add-apt-repository 'deb http://archive.mariadb.org/mariadb-10.1.12/repo/ubuntu vivid main'
 ```

 ##### **Installing MariaDB**